 A budgeting app is an application for your mobile device that helps you manage your monthly budget, track your monthly bills, and view your financial data.
 It tracks all of your spending, income, and debts so you can see how much money you have available each month to spend or save.

-The best budget apps also let users create budgets for specific grocery, gas, and entertainment expenses.
+The best budget apps also let users create budgets for specific expenses like grocery, gas, and entertainment.
 Many budgeting apps offer a free version with the option to upgrade to a premium version and are typically quite affordable compared to other financial management tools such as Excel spreadsheets, Quicken software packages, and the like.

 If you are looking for an app to manage your financial accounts or invest with, you can find it.
 Some budgeting apps include other useful tools to help you calculate your net worth and invest your money.

 The US has some of the best budgeting apps globally compared with other budgeting apps in countries like the UK.
-The choice of budgeting apps and features available in the US is top-notch, meaning there is a high probability you can find one that's a good fit for you.
+The choice of budgeting apps and features available in the US is top-notch, meaning there is a high probability you can find one that's a good fit for.

 How Do Budgeting Apps Work

-Most budgeting apps work by connecting to your bank account so that they can import transactions automatically and track all of your spending.
-Many budgeting apps will allow you to connect all your financial accounts, including credit card accounts, so you can see your complete cash flow in one place.
+Most budgeting apps work by connecting to your bank accounts so that they can import transactions automatically and track all of your spending.
+Many budgeting apps will allow you to connect all your accounts, including credit card accounts, so you can see your complete cash flow in one place.

-Some of the top budgeting apps also allow you to manually enter your monthly income and expenses if you don't have a bank account or don't want them connected to your app.
+Some of the top budgeting apps also allow you to manually enter your monthly income and expenses if you don't want to connect your accounts to your app.